drewbelf/cv/index.md

 **Committee member**.
 Search for tenure-track hire in Theology & Franciscan Studies.

 ### to the guild

+`2023`
+**Co-organizer** (with Aaron Gies, St. Bonaventure University).
+The Last Things in Alexander of Hales and the Early Franciscan School conference.
+Colegio S. Isidoro, Roma.
+May 29–30.

 `2022–`
 **Book review editor**. *Franciscan Studies* (ISSN: [00805459](https://www.jstor.org/journal/franstud)).